terminal-guy/Notes/Source Notes/Charney and Page 80 Questions and Actions.md

 2. I would enjoy myself that i build from the outsourcing income from my blog and other ideas.
 3. I like to read books.
 I will read more instead of procrastinating more in the afternoon.
 4. Reading books And writing.
 5. My mother. postive and my father sometimes get's me anger and but I love him.
-I stoppped hanging out with my street friends. - negative.
+I stoppped hanging out with my street friends. - postive.